How To Get a Drivers' License in Ohio?

 After completing the driving test and course, it’s time to get a license.
 After passing both the learner’s permit and probationary driving license phases, you’ll need to obtain the full driving license in Ohio!

-The school awards you with a Certificate of Completion that you present to your BMV office.
-Similarly, when applying for a TIPIC for the license, you need to carry some forms to prove your identification.
+The school awards you a Certificate of Completion, which you present to your BMV office.
+Similarly, when applying for a TIPIC for the license, you need to bring certain forms to verify your identity.

 Furthermore, you must present both the instruction permit and a 50-hour affidavit to demonstrate completion of all requirements.
 The significant part is that you will not have to take any more exams or visit the BMV.
 The license automatically updates to a full driving license without any restrictions after you turn 18.

-However, if you are found with a traffic offense after the first six months of acquiring the probationary license, it results in a guardian accompanying you until you are 17.
+However, if you are found guilty of a traffic offense after the first six months of holding the probationary license, a guardian will accompany you until you turn 17.
 After 18 years, you should avoid many traffic convictions.
 It could lead to license suspension for six months, mainly if found with alcohol-related issues.

 Final verdict